nebiros/yasc/README.md

     // or if you don't want a class prefix just leave it blank
     // ->addViewHelpersPath( dirname( __FILE__ ) . '/extra_views/helpers' );
     //
-    // * Added a models folder.
+    // * Add models folder.
     // ->addModelsPath( dirname( __FILE__ ) . '/models' );
+    //
+    // * Add models with a prefix class.
     // ->addModelsPath( dirname( __FILE__ ) . '/extra_models/My/Model', 'My_Model' );
     //
     // * Add extra options to the configuration object, like some $mysql connection
-    // resource ...
+    // resource or a global flag, etc.
     // ->addOption( "db", $mysql );
 }
 ```